Skip to article frontmatterSkip to article content

 Before we modify the data, let’s do an EOF analysis on the whole dataset:

-s_model = xe.models.EOF(n_modes=4, use_coslat=True)
+s_model = xe.single.EOF(n_modes=4, use_coslat=True)

 s_model.fit(sst, dim='time')